 Test drive the vehicle in city traffic, on rough roads and highways where you can build speed, and most importantly up hills where you can test the engine and transmission under load.

-After Test Drive
+Step 6: After the Test Drive

 Open the bonnet and check for any oil leaks, coolant leaks, and unusual smells in and around the engine including underneath.